The tackle I use may be slightly different from yours, but these details made the difference for me.

 Despite casting at the same spot, using the same technique with similar rod/reel combos, the fluorocarbon and light jighead consistently got more bites.

 For soft plastics I use Matrix Shad.

-For different reasons but mostly because they kick ass.
+For different reasons but mostly because they just plain kick ass.

 Lemonhead is the color I usually start with regardless of where I am fishing.

 For jigheads I use the Goldeneye series, ranging from 1/8oz to 1/2oz, depending on water depth and speed.